 “I'm in North Geelong at our main baking facility, overseeing the distribution, packing and wrapping of products, which is part of my role as operations manager.

-“My grandparents started the business back in 1947, they had five children, and the five children are all in the family business” he said.
+“My grandparents started the business back in 1947, they had five children, and the five children are all in the family business,” he said.
 “So, it's become very family orientated.

 “Now the next generation have done their apprenticeships and are working at Routley’s Bakery, four generations deep in baking for the family name.”